Leaf Icon LIFE

 To put it plainly: This WORKS.

 Woweeee was I wrong in thinking I would struggle without coffee!
-Re-Lyte Boost packed all the same punch as my regular caffeine fix and then some.
+Re-Lyte Energy packed all the same punch as my regular caffeine fix and then some.
 With 120 mg of caffeine per serving, I would say to be cautious of how much you *think* you need.
 And while it did hit me rather quickly, combined with the energy-boosting herbs and vitamins (B3, ginseng, maca, etc), this was a boost that lasted throughout the day.

 Convenience